- 6 Bedrooms

 NOTE: If you are renting on a third event site such as Vacation Rental By Owner or HomeAway - you are subject Holiday Homes of Hilton Head's cancellation policy ** please contact Holiday Homes of Hilton Head for more information:

-Cancellations are subject to a 4% cancellation fee.*
+Cancellations are subject to a 4% (of the total) cancellation fee.*

-Cancellations made 90 days or more in advance of arrival, will receive full refund less 4%.
+Cancellations made 90 days or more in advance of arrival, will receive full refund less 4% (of the total).

-Cancellations made 31-89 days in advance of arrival, will forfeit 50% deposit.
+Cancellations made 31-89 days in advance of arrival, will forfeit the full 50% deposit paid to date.

 Cancellations made 30 days or less in advance of arrival, will receive no refunds.